sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 ## How to run

-Edit one of the provided pool scripts (see: [Frequently asked questions](https://github.com/sp-hash/TeamBlackMiner/blob/main/FAQ.md)), or just run one of the scripts as it is to test TBM.
+Edit one of the provided pool scripts (see: [HOW-TO](https://github.com/sp-hash/TeamBlackMiner/blob/main/HOW-TO.md)), or just run one of the scripts as it is to test TBM.

 Example: